 The Bible is God’s Word, His revelation of Himself to His people.
 It tells the story of God creating the world, mankind’s fall into sin, and God making a way for our redemption.
 It calls us to respond to the Lord in repentance and faith, and it points us to the hope of the coming new creation.

-In 2025, we will read through the whole Bible chronologically as a church, seeing who God is, what He has done throughout all of history, and how we ought to live and walk in light of Him.
+Find resources on this page to help you along as you read through the Bible 2025 as we read through the whole Bible chronologically as a church, seeing who God is, what He has done throughout all of history, and how we ought to live and walk in light of Him.

 this week